System Design Space

 Acquisition by Google

-The deal provides access to large-scale compute infrastructure and accelerates research.
-The documentary presents it as a pivotal scale inflection point.
+The deal provides access to infrastructure and compute resources at Google scale.
+The documentary presents it as the moment when research can start moving much faster.

 2016